-Elections of committee members are conducted every March in a GMM.
-The committee is comprised of three local CUPE 3903 members.
+Elections of committee members are conducted every March in a General Membership Meeting (GMM).
+The Committee is comprised of three local CUPE 3903 members.

-Honorarium for this committee is \$1000.00 per calendar year.
+Honorarium for this committee is \$1000.00 per calendar year, per position.

-The committee's mandate is to make funds available to CUPE 3903 members who find themselves in unexpected financial crisis, for example, death in the family, unforeseen illness of the member or their dependants, theft and/or legal costs and other emergency circumstances.
+The Committee's mandate is to make funds available to Local CUPE 3903 members who find themselves in unexpected financial crisis, for example, death in the family, unforeseen illness of the member or their dependants, theft and/or legal costs and other emergency circumstances.